nickalreadyinuse/alpinefaction/README.md

 Alpine Faction is a patch/modification for the 2001 FPS game Red Faction.
 While Alpine Faction is not a source port, its goals and features are similar to what you might expect from one.

-This project is a fork of <a href="https://github.com/rafalh/dashfaction">Dash Faction</a>.
+Alpine Faction is a fork of rafalh's <a href="https://github.com/rafalh/dashfaction">Dash Faction</a>.

 Alpine Faction project goals:
 * Fix bugs in the original game